 In the following cases, rm should be taken as 1,0 (i.e. C = 0,7):

-for braced members with first order moments only or predominantly due to imperfections or transverse loading
+for braced members in which the first order moments arise only from or predominantly due to imperfections or transverse loading

 for unbraced members in general.